micnncim/protocol-buffers-language-server/docs/development.md

 ```

 And Bazel controls the versions of Go, Protocol Buffers and something like that.
-Thus, you don't need to care about their versions and install them.
+Thus, you don't need to care about their versions and install them to build or test.
+To develop you need to use Go 1.13.

 To build this project, run the following command.
 This builds it with Bazel.